Rukun tetangga

 A rukun tetangga is chaired by a ketua RT elected by its citizens.
 An RT consists of a number of households (KK).

 Most information about governance and functioning of the RT and RW is in Indonesian.
 Some non-Indonesian anthropologists have written about the functions and issues.

+Malaysia

+In Malaysia, the Rukun Tetangga refers to the Neighbourhood Watch Scheme introduced by the government in 1975 at the height of the Communist insurgency in Malaysia.
+Its objective is to foster national unity and security among the people in the neighbourhood watch areas (Kawasan Rukun Tetanga).
+After the communist insurgency ended in 1990, Rukun Tetangga was converted into an organization for maintaining the well-being of the people in the urban and rural neighbourhood areas.